 We can delimit the Vallecas case until the night of the second police intervention.
 However, this does not mean that the phenomena ended that day.
 From then on, and with the passage of time, the poltergeist went on to become something anecdotal.
 Around 1996 it seemed to be almost non-existent, or at least the family had adapted and integrated the poltergeist into their lives, as can be extrapolated from the interview carried out in the program Misterios en la intimidad.

 It seems that the phenomena ceased around October 1996.
 Several fallacies have been reported in this regard, according to which Concepción deliberately exhumed her daughter’s body in order to fulfill her wishes by placing a picture of Estefanía and her father at the coffin.
-However, the family has already repeatedly considered this idea of fraud.
+However, the family has already repeatedly stated that this version is a hoax.
 The truth is that they had to remove Estefanía’s body momentarily from her grave but only because they had to remove the body of another relative underneath.
 Taking advantage of that, they put a photograph on the tomb.
 Later, the family moved and neither they nor the new tenants have experienced anything anomalous.

 On November 9 of the same year, a team of researchers visited Concepción and Máximo’s home.
 Their objective was to find the origin of the poltergeist.
-With that goal in mind, several members of the now extinct F.E.D.I.N.E. group (Luis M. Rivero, parapsychologist, hypnologist and stomatologist, Enrique Sánchez, parapsychologist, Mónica N-C, graphologist, and Carlos I. G., psychologist and stomatologist) conducted a series of psychological and parapsychological tests focused on Concepción (which, on the other hand, has fed criticism on this study, considered biased by not taking into account the rest of the family members in the tests).
+With that goal in mind, several members of the now extinct F.E.D.I.N.E. group (formed by parapsychologists Luis M. Rivero and Enrique Sánchez, graphologist Mónica N-C, and psychologist Carlos I. G.) conducted a series of psychological and parapsychological tests focused on Concepción (which, on the other hand, has fed criticism on this study, considered biased by not taking into account the rest of the family members in the tests).
 Certainly, the conclusions of these tests do not leave Concepción in a good place, since she is described as a person prone to introversion, neurotic, in need of attracting attention, megalomaniac, immature, aggressive, emotionally unbalanced, imaginative, etc., all derived from the situation of constant stress and anxiety that she lived since her daughter was “possessed”.
 These psychological traits suggest that the testimonies of Concepción would not be reliable.
 But what about the rest of the family?
-According to the report, they might be suggested by Concepción and, as a result, they would see and believe the same thing she did.
+According to the report, they might be influenced by Concepción and, as a result, they would see and believe the same things she did.
 In conclusion, far from being an immaterial entity, the real origin of the poltergeist of Vallecas would have been, in the first place, Estefanía itself, who

 “[…] could have been psychically impregnated with the energetic charge created around the game and once in her family context, experience an overflow of psy potentiality […].”